kjx63/Github-Finder-v2-level1/README.md

 2. Change class-based components to functional components for stateless component (Navbar, UserItem)
 3. Store users state in an App level state (Because we don't have the centralised store(like redux, context API))

+4. Create App level (users and loading )state and Fetch users (from Github Users API) to the Users Component (pass in as a prop)

 ### Features

 - class-based Component (11)